dj1ch/minigotchi-ESP32/README.md

 - [arduino-ESP32](https://github.com/espressif/arduino-esp32), the core Arduino libraries for the.

+- I'd also like to thank [PiSugar](https://www.pisugar.com/) for the partnership with Pwnagotchi-Unofficial!
+Your batteries are amazing and have contributed heavily in the creation of this project.

 **Made with ❤️ by [@dj1ch](https://github.com/dj1ch) and the rest of the Pwnagotchi-Unofficial team!**